02-CPU jobs

 queue

-also the executable .sh script referenced in the .sub file
+and the executable .sh script referenced in the .sub file

 Caution